offbynull/coroutines/README.md

 ### Running Gradle as your build system?

 Unfortunately there isn't a Gradle plugin currently available.
-However, Gradle does allow using calling Ant tasks.
-As such, you could make use of the provided Ant task in your Grade
+However, Gradle does allow calling Ant tasks.
+As such, you could make use of the provided Ant task in Gradle.

-### Why not just use Javaflow?
+## Why not just use Javaflow?

 Apache Commons Javaflow seems to be largely unsupported at this point.
-But, aside from that, using the Coroutines project has the following advantages:
+But, aside from that, using the Coroutines project has the following advantages ...

 1. Simple benchmarking has shown Coroutines to be roughly 25% to 50% faster than Javaflow.
 This is likely due to the use of threading constructs in Javaflow.
 1. Coroutines provides both a Maven plugin and an Ant plugin.
 Javaflow only provides an Ant plugin.